madhephaestus/EspWii/README.md

 # EspWii
 A framework for controlling one ESP from another using various Wii accessories.

 This library is for hosting an i2c Wii accessory device, supported by  [WiiChuck](https://github.com/madhephaestus/WiiChuck), as a UDP server.
 There is also a client in the library for connecting to that server.
 It lets you plug any Wii accessoryinto one ESP32, then use that accessory on a different ESP32 over the infrastructure WIFI.
-The balance board is a Bluetooth device and not supported by WiiChuck.

 # Depenencies
 In the Arduino Library Manager, search for and install: